ChorusOne/solido/docs/dev-docs/fee-management.md

 #### DistributeFees
-- ideally called by a bot every epoch
+- can be called by a bot every epoch (+ ideally called atleast once every epoch)
-- mints new LSOL in lieu of the (stake pool token) fees received
-- this LSOL is minted to the Rewards Authority, in lieu of which the Rewards authority transfers the stake pool token it received to the deposit authority.
+- invokes the transfer of Stake Pool tokens held by Fee Authority to Deposit Authority, in lieu of which, LSOL are minted to the Fee Authority so it can distribute it across fee stakeholders
 - updates the list of who is entitled to withdraw how many LSOL as fees (list contains Insurance, Treasury, Chorus One and all validators as recipients)

 #### WithdrawFees(recipient, amount)
-- DistributeFees just transfers all newly minted LSOL to the Rewards Authority
-- And updates the map of which stakeholder is entitled to how much LSOL
-- With the WithdrawFees function, claimants can withdraw the LSOL they are entitled to (in the map) from the Rewards Authority
+- With the WithdrawFees function, claimants can withdraw the LSOL they are entitled to in the map maintained by the Fee Authority
-	- note : this can be called by anyone, not just the recipient
+- This can be called by anyone, not just the recipient
-	- will try to transfer LSOL rewards from Rewards Authority to the recipient
-		-  if they are entitled to them as part of the list maintained by DistributeRewards.
+- Function will try to transfer LSOL to the recipient specified if they are entitled to them as part of the list maintained by DistributeFees.

 ### DistributeFees : In Detail

-- Starting State : Rewards Authority has received `t` stake pool tokens (as fee beneficiary of the Stake Pool Program)
+- Starting State : Fee Authority has received `t` stake pool tokens (as fee beneficiary of the Stake Pool Program)

-- 1. Transfer t new rewards from Reward Authority to Deposit Authority
+- 1. Transfer these `t stake pool tokens` from  Fee Authority (FA) to Deposit Authority (DA)
-- 2. Mint new LSOL s.t. `t/X = new LSOL to be minted / current total LSOL`
-- 3. Ensure these new LSOL tokens are minted to the Rewards Authority
+- 2. Mint new LSOL to the Fee Authority with the calculation
+      - `New LSOL Minted to FA  = Total LSOL * (t / Stake Pool Tokens held by Deposit Authority before Transfer of t)
+      -  Update `Total LSOL`
-- 4. For the LSOL rewards, we Maintain a map of which stakeholder will get how much LSOL
+- 4. For the LSOL Fees, we maintain a map of which stakeholder will get how much LSOL
 	- Update the map to reflect who all are entitled to these newly minted LSOL (and how much)
-		- Insurance : a%
+		- Insurance
-		- Treasury : b%
+		- Treasury
-		- Chorus One : c%
+		- Chorus One
-		- Validators - Refer latest list in Stake Pool Program and distribute d% across the latest list of validators
+		- Validators - Refer latest list in Stake Pool Program and distribute across the latest list of validators
         - TODO : Check with Fynn about map datastructure.
 Is map DS supported?
 Storage limits?
 This might bound number of Valdiators (~100ish?)